estebanmunchjones2019/nodemailer-form-article/Readme.md

 //this is optional, in case you want you wanna use analytics firebase.analytics();

-//export the namespace to import it in src/App.js export default firebase;
+//export the `firebase` namespace to import it in src/App.js export default firebase;
 ````